Iberian Peninsula Blackout

 On 12 May 2025, the Expert Panel initiated its investigation into the causes of the blackout.
 The investigation is conducted in two phases:

-2. Recommendations: Based on the findings, the Panel will establish recommendations to help prevent similar incidents in the future.
-These will be published in a final report and presented to the European Commission and Member States via the Electricity Coordination Group.
+In the second phase, the Panel will perform a detailed analysis and will establish recommendations to help prevent similar incidents in the future.
+These will be published as a final report.
+The final report is expected to be delivered 2 to 3 months after the factual report.
+This report will be published and presented to the European Commission and Member States via the Electricity Coordination Group.

 Based on the data collected so far, it appears that two of the main questions that the investigation will seek to answer are why the first generation units disconnected from the system, and why the System Defence Plans were unable to halt the process that led to the full blackout of the Iberian Peninsula.